Home Mortgage Foreclosures

 CAUTION: Don't fall for a foreclosure rescue scam.
-And, again, don’t be pressed into a short sale until you have considered all of your options and decided which one best meets your goals.
+And, again, don’t be pressed into a short sale until you have considered all of your options and decided which option best meets your goals.
 It is often around this time that you may get "foreclosure rescue" offers.
 People may call you or knock on your door and offer to save your home from foreclosure.
 Negotiating a workout or selling your home at close to fair market value is almost always a better option than a foreclosure rescue.
 A sale may allow you to save the equity in your home.
 In most cases, promises to save your home from foreclosure will put your home investment into the hands of the "rescuer," and you will end up being evicted from your home anyway, with nothing left.
 Read more in our pamphlet: Foreclosure Rescue Scams - Just Say "No!"

 For more information about “workouts” with your mortgage company and other options see our pamphlet: Can I Save My Home from Foreclosure?
 Also review our Don’t Borrow Trouble! pamphlet before refinancing your mortgage.

 9. Public Sale/Eviction.
 If you do not "redeem" the property within the 90 day redemption period, you will not own the property any more.
-When the redemption period ends, you can be evicted in a very short time frame (48 hours) and most likely there will be no further court hearings before this happens.
-The company is entitled to possession of the property regardless of how much, or little, you still owe; the time of the year; or any other reason.
+When the redemption period ends, you can be evicted in a very short time frame (48 hours), and most likely there will be no further court hearings before this happens.
+The company is entitled to possession of the property regardless of how much, or how little, you still owe; the time of the year; or any other reason.

 The company will hold a public sale of the property.
 After receiving the money from the sale, the company will pay off the mortgage loan balance.
-Any remaining sales proceeds will be paid to any other lienholders or to you, as the court will instruct the company.
+Any remaining sales proceeds will be paid to any other lien holders or to you, as the court will instruct the company.
 If, however, the sale price is less than the amount owed to the mortgage company, the company may be able to hold you responsible for the difference.

 10. Report Of Sale.
 After the sale, the mortgage company must file with the court a "Report of Sale," explaining how the money from the sale of the property was received and how the company proposes to spend it.
 The company must send a copy of the "Report of Sale" to you, at your last known address.
 To be sure you get this report, leave a new forwarding address with the post office, the court clerk, the company's lawyer, or all three.
-When you receive the notice, you can object to how the money from the sale is to be distributed, but not to the sale itself.
+When you receive the notice, you can object to how the money from the sale is to be distributed but not to the sale itself.

 Updated March 2015